Nimble Advertizer technology details

 Read this page to find more details regarding Nimble config.

-Nimble Advertizer business logic for ads insertion is defined by your handler.
+Nimble Advertizer business logic for ads insertion is defined by a configuration file or handler app.

 Handler is a REST controller which is called by Nimble Advertizer and responds with ads scenarios.
 It’s called periodically as defined in Nimble config file, see section 3 for details.
 Handler app must be available via HTTP/HTTPS protocol and accessible from Nimble instance.